Do you think your golf club guests and members recall every single moment of their stay at your golf club? I am sure that they will not.

 Defining moments

-In my interpretation „defining moments” are both memorable and meaningful.
-Usually, they don’t last a long time…maybe a few minutes and rise above the everyday.
+In my interpretation, „defining moments” are both memorable and meaningful.
+Usually, they don’t last long…maybe just a few minutes and rise above the everyday.

 The defining moments often spark positive emotions.
-You can call it “peaks” as well.
-Let me give you a memorable moment example from my visit to Öschberghof.
+You can also call it “peaks.”
+Let me share a memorable moment from my visit to Öschberghof.

-During my stay, I was happy to discover that they have got a very impressive cigar (100 kinds, including their own brand) and whiskey (120 kinds) offer.
+During my stay, I was happy to discover that they have a very impressive cigar (100 kinds, including their own brand) and whiskey (120 types) offer.

-- Give them something that is highly relevant to the person;
+- Give them something highly relevant to the person.

-- Give them something that is unexpected, but highly esteemed (e.g. based on the person’s game performance and pace of pay, you can offer customized golf lessons, golf equipment recommendation that fit much more to the level of the person, etc.);
+- Give them something unexpected, but highly esteemed (e.g., based on the person’s game performance and pace of pay, you can offer customized golf lessons, golf equipment recommendations that fit the person’s level much more, etc.);

 Pride moments

-Pride is also an important part of a defining moment.
-Remember how proud you were at your first birdie/eagle/albatross and of course at your first hole-in-one.
+Pride is also an essential part of a defining moment.
+Remember how proud you were at your first birdie/eagle/albatross and, of course, at your first hole-in-one.

-We can add also many-many more achievements that make you feel proud, like being a member of the club for more than 10 years, being a member of a high-end golf club, etc.
+We can also add many more achievements that make you feel proud, such as being a member of the club for over 10 years or being a member of a high-end golf club.

-Social and emotional connects to a golf club as a workplace can strengthen the bond between people and to the place.
+Social and emotional connections to a golf club as a workplace can strengthen the bond between people and the place.

 Transitions – moments

-Not just milestones, but transitions are also important in our lives.
-Just think about these important moments:
+Not just milestones, but transitions are also critical in our lives.
+Just think about these crucial moments:

-- First time in a new golf club: think about what would ignite these golfers and feel more comfortable and how to present your golf club in a compelling way.
-E.g. highlighting social proofs, awards, connecting them with like-minded people, etc.
+- First time in a new golf club: think about what would ignite these golfers and feel more comfortable, and how to present your golf club compellingly.
+For example, highlighting social proofs, awards, and connecting with like-minded people.

 - First time in a new position in a new workplace (see employee onboarding process).
 Gallup’s Workplace Report found that 88% of businesses (in the US) do not do a good job of onboarding new employees.
 Measure your new hires’ satisfaction and expectations!
-The first 90 days are the most crucial days.
-It’s critical to make employees feel welcome, appreciated, and comfortable during the onboarding process.
-Harvard Business Review found in 2015 that 22% of businesses don’t have a formal onboarding program.
-In a recent study by LinkedIn, 72% of respondents listed one-on-one time with their direct manager as the most important part of any pre-boarding or onboarding process.
+The first 90 days are the most crucial.
+It’s essential to make employees feel welcome, appreciated, and at ease during the onboarding process.
+A 2015 study by Harvard Business Review found that 22% of businesses don’t have a formal onboarding program.
+In a recent study by LinkedIn, 72% of respondents listed one-on-one time with their direct manager as the most essential part of any pre-boarding or onboarding process.

 - Moving to a higher position within the hierarchy of your golf club.